 IRS Form 1042-S is a required document for reporting money paid to foreign persons (or those presumed to be foreign) by a U.S.-based business or institution.

 Who Uses Form 1042-S?

-Types of Payments to Report
+What Types of Payments Do You Report on Form 1042-S?

 In cases where there is more than one type of income, multiple forms must be used.
 For example, if one person received pension income and royalties, you must use a 1042-S for each.